ParallelMaths/parallel/pages/7-04-sundogs-random-dots.md

 Also, B, D, F, H,... are all encoded in the same way and become N.

-Everything in this section is probably new maths to you, or at least applied in a new way, so don’t worry if you are a bit confused.
+Everything in this section is probably new maths to you, or at least applied in a new way, so don’t worry if you are a bit baffled.
 If you are a bit confused, then just read this section again – slowly –  and try to make sense of it.
 Then have a go at the questions below.

 By the way, the notion that encoded numbers must be between 0 and 25 is called modulo 26 arithmetic or MOD (26), and this topic was covered in [Parallelogram 2](/7-02-marie-curie){target="_blank"}.
-It might help to review this if you are unsure why, for example, 30 is the same as 4 MOD (26).
+It might help to review this if you are unsure why, for example, 30 is the same as 4 modulo (26).

 | A | B | C | D | E | F | G | H | I | J | K | L | M |
 | 00 | 01 | 02 | 03 | 04 | 05 | 06 | 07 | 08 | 09 | 10 | 11 | 12 |